PForet/PForet.github.io/_posts/2017-03-25-bayesian-features-machines.md

 $$

 where $$\circ$$ stands for the element-wise product and $$1$$ for the unitary vector $$(1,1,...1)$$.
 Now our Bayesian features vector is $$(w\circ f)$$ and our hyperplane is orthogonal to $$1$$.
-However we can wonder if this very precise hyperplane is the most efficient for classifying the reviews... and the answer is no!
+However we can wonder if this particular hyperplane is the most efficient for classifying the reviews... and the answer is no!
 Here is our free lunch: we will use support vector machines to find a better separating hyperplane for these Bayesian features.

 ## From reviews to vectors

 The original dataset can be found [here](http://ai.stanford.edu/~amaas/data/sentiment/aclImdb_v1.tar.gz).
-However, this script named [IMDB.py](https://github.com/PForet/ML-hack/blob/master/bayesian-features/IMDB.py) loads the reviews as a list of strings for both the train and the test set:
+However, this script named [IMDB.py](https://github.com/PForet/ML-hack/blob/master/bayesian-features/IMDB.py) loads the reviews as a list of strings for both the train and the test sets:

 {% highlight python %}
 from IMDB import load_reviews